My NTS

 Crosby, Stills, Nash & Young

-Crosby, Stills, Nash & Young has been played on NTS over 30 times, featured on 36 episodes and was first played on 29 November 2014.
+NTS aired an episode dedicated to the music of Crosby, Stills, Nash & Young on 1 December 2025.
+Crosby, Stills, Nash & Young has been played on NTS over 50 times, featured on 41 episodes and was first played on 29 November 2014.

 In the early seventies, each member released solo albums and by 1972, the band had essentially split up.
 Nash and Crosby began to perform as a duo and recorded and toured as Crosby & Nash (or, alternatively, Crosby-Nash).
 A 1974 CSNY reunion tour was a massive success, but attempts to make a second CSNY album ended with another split and separate albums from Crosby & Nash and The Stills-Young Band, both in 1976.
 After a falling-out between Stills and Young, CSN reformed to release CSN and has been the primary configuration since.
 CSNY finally returned in 1988 with American Dream, and again in 1999 with Looking Forward.
 Subsequent material has mostly been from Crosby, Stills & Nash, with the exception of live releases featuring all four members.